-I’m the director of the Journalism + Design program at The New School in NYC — a collaboration between our liberal arts college, Eugene Lang, and our design school, Parsons.
-The program seeks to map design methodologies onto journalistic practices and invest students with the imagination for real innovation in rigorous, evidence-based storytelling and news expression.
+I’m the founding director of the Journalism + Design program at The New School in NYC — a Knight Foundation-funded program that seeks to map design methodologies onto journalistic practices and invest students with the imagination for real innovation in rigorous, evidence-based storytelling and news expression.

 You can contact me at heather.chaplin [at] gmail.com.